UWM Racial Justice and Equity Program

 To bring about transformational change from within, Chancellor Mark Mone and Vice Chancellor Joan Prince charged a small group of faculty and staff to develop a training that would serve as a foundational step in UWM’s path toward racial equity.
 This approach was chosen with the understanding that each member of the campus community has a role to play in making UWM a more just and equitable place.
 Led by Dr. Chia Youyee Vang (Associate Vice Chancellor and Professor of History), the curriculum development team included Karen Massetti-Moran (Associate Director, Human Resources), Jamie Cimpl-Wiemer (Director, Equity and Diversity Services), Dr. Elizabeth Drame (Professor and Chair, Teaching and Learning) and Dr. Sara VanderHaagen (Associate Professor, Communication).

 Based on best practices from researchers and practitioners, UWM’s Racial Justice and Equity Program is a five-module professional development opportunity for employees to learn and reflect about the negative impact of racial injustice throughout U.S. history and how race shapes our society today.
-These modules provide information to help individuals understand the influence of implicit racial biases on our behavior, and they recommend practical actions we can take to combat racism and foster inclusion and belonging for all.
-Because this training is crucial for all UWM employees, Chancellor Mone and his extended cabinet members went through it in December 2020.
+The five modules provide information to help individuals understand the influence of implicit racial biases on our behavior, and they recommend practical actions we can take to combat racism and foster inclusion and belonging for all.
 The program consists of the following components:

 • Module 1: Self-Assessment